Vermeille/Torchelie/docs/recipe_tuto.rst

 flexible as possible through a declarative interface.
 But enough nonsense bullshit, let's jump to the code.

-NOTA: I know time is precious bro.
+TL;DR: I know time is precious bro.
 If you just want to see what a real sample would look like, you can jump to the last code sample on this page, and read backwards for the explanations you want.